 3. Identify the gaps

 Put your benchmarking information into a chart together with the breakdown of your workforce.
 This will give you a helicopter view and help you understand where you may be falling short – or in some cases, maybe paying well or even above the market.
+A people management software can help with this.
 Share the information with senior management and discuss where the gaps are and what strategies you might put in place to fill them.
 It’s worth keeping line managers in the loop about average pay rates too.
 They are the ones who will be having career conversations with their team, and if they are equipped with the right knowledge, they will be better able to field questions and make sure people are not being misled about what their job is really worth.

 4. Communicate clearly about pay